Home Travelogues Guestbook Photos Links Rome Facts

 We pass through security with no problems and wonder why some women think that their naked shoulders should be given access.
 There are many signs with pictograms showing what is indecent.

-We were here in 2001, but want to be impressed again.
-Some are praying by the most recently dead pope's grave.
-Even old people kneel on the cold stone floor.
-Some cry.
 A grey-haired man speaks to the guard and hands him something - maybe a piece of cloth.
 The guard removes the red rope, steps inside and touches the tombstone with the object.
 The old man kisses the object and pockets it carefully.

 From the crypt we enter the enormous basilica, which seems to contain several churches.
 You can confess in several languages, but we desist - it would take too long.

-Columns outside St. Peter's Basilica.
-From St. Peter's Basilica.
-Water-spouting dragon near St. Peter's Basilica.
+Columns outside St. Peter's Basilica From St. Peter's Basilica Water-spouting dragon near St. Peter's Basilica

-From St. Peter's Basilica.
-Outside St. Peter's Basilica.
+From St. Peter's Basilica Outside St. Peter's Basilica

-The Museum in Trastevere
+The museum in Trastevere

 The way back leads across the Tiber and into the old district west of Piazza Navona.
 A small bar in Via del Governo Vecchio serves cheap coffee.
 The toilet is on the first floor up a steep iron staircase, and the waitress switches on the light.